Leura, New South Wales

-Leura (postcode: 2780) is a suburb in the City of Blue Mountains local government area that is located 100 km west of the Sydney central business district in New South Wales, Australia.
+Leura (pronounced loo-ruh) is a village in the City of Blue Mountains local government area that is located 100 km west of the Sydney central business district in New South Wales, Australia.
 It is one of the series of small towns stretched along the Main Western railway line and Great Western Highway that bisects the Blue Mountains National Park.
 Leura is situated adjacent to Katoomba, the largest centre in the upper mountains, and the two towns merge along Leura's western edge.

 History

-The original inhabitants of the area were the Dharug people.
+The original inhabitants of the area were the Dharug and Gundungurra people.
 Archaeological evidence at Lyrebird Dell in South Leura suggests that Aboriginal occupation of the region may date back more than 12,000 years.

 The first Europeans to enter the area, in 1813, was the expedition of Gregory Blaxland, William Lawson and William Charles Wentworth.
 They were followed by the expedition of George Evans in November 1813 and the road-building party of William Cox in the following year.

 When the western railway line was constructed across the Blue Mountains in 1867–68, a gatehouse (No 9) was erected where the line crossed the Western Road near the present Sorensen Bridge.
 The gatekeepers were the first permanent European residents of the area, Another early presence occurred following the discovery of coal in the Jamison Valley below the present Leura golf course in the early 1880s, which led to the establishment of a colliery.

 The earliest appearance of the name Leura was on a plan of subdivision, dated January–March 1881, for land south of the railway line belonging to Frederick Clissold.
 On his plan Clissold named a distinctive waterfall Leura Falls.
 Many theories have been advanced as to the origins of the name of Leura, but the debate has by no means been settled.
 When the land was offered for sale later in 1881 as the Leura Estate, however, the name was well on its way to general acceptance.

 Perhaps the first large home erected at Leura was Leura House, high on the northern side of the Western Road, in the late 1880s.
 Another early house was Mondeval in Railway Parade which was built in the 1890s.
 A railway platform was erected in 1891, followed on Christmas Eve 1892 by the opening of the Leura Coffee Palace.
 Postal facilities were established in 1893 and during the next 20 years land on both sides of the railway line was subdivided and offered for sale.
 A new railway station was built in 1902.

 While the early focus of activity had been along the Western Road, with the construction of the Coffee Palace and the railway station, Leura Mall began to dominate.
 Most of its commercial buildings date from 1900 to the 1920s and today the Mall is the focus of Leura's daily business activity.